Sonnet 20

 To wait the coming of each fresh new morn.

-In noiseless emerald glens we’ll take respite
+In noiseless emerald glens we’ll spend the night

 We’ll dine in nature’s gardens of delight